Digital Twins Healthcare & Nutrition

 Yu et al - 2023

-How Digital Twins Work
+How do Digital Twins Work

 The Role of Digital Twins in Health & Prevention